 While paying additional premiums after your policy year has passed isn't ideal, determining your actual payroll for the year is a fundamental part of calculating accurate workers' comp premiums and thus accurate coverage.
 Fortunately, you might be able to avoid those year-end surprises.
 Keep an eye on your projected payroll during the year.
 If you hire new employees, give raises or promote employees into different roles, make sure you update your coverage.

-With Cake, you can change payroll estimates up or down by simply logging into the Client Portal or contacting Client Care.
+With Cake, you can change payroll estimates up or down by simply logging into your client portal or contacting Client Care.
 Cake also emails occasional reminders that make confirming your payroll easy throughout the year.
 This helps spread the increased cost or savings over the remaining policy term so you can avoid an unexpected change at the policy's year-end.
 If you're ready to get covered, get a quote online for workers' comp now.